-I have been a medical herbalist for the past 12 years.
+I have had the privilege of being a practising medical herbalist since 2006.
 The most consistent question I get asked is what is a medical herbalist?

 When you attend a medical herbalist they will sit down with you and have a thorough consultation during which they will ask questions about your current and past state of health.